-If you are taking any other prescription drugs or supplements, you should check with your doctor or pharmacist before taking Zoloft.
+If you are taking any other prescription drugs or supplements, you should check with your doctor or pharmacist before taking this drug.

-If you experience serious or severe side effects from Zoloft, you should call your doctor immediately.
+Side effects from Zoloft vary from person to person, and some people who take it experience no side effects.
+If you experience serious or severe side effects, you should call your doctor immediately.
 Serious side effects from this medication may include:

-Less serious side effects of taking Zoloft may include:
+Less serious side effects of taking this drug can include: